 Please note: As a registered charity, we gratefully accept donations and issue tax receipts here in New Zealand.
 We are also thankful for the opportunities to receive grants from funding organisations.

-The business model for the Global Fundraising ‘Loyalty’ Program has been built using features from a number of globally successful business models.
+The business model for the Charity Fundraising ‘Loyalty’ Program has been built using features from a number of globally successful business models.

 We are all familiar with loyalty reward programs.
 Many millions of people all over the world are members of these programs.